-It’s Labor Day and you have probably had a fun filled weekend.
+It’s summer and you are probably ready for a fun-filled weekend.
 But are you doing everything you can to protect yourself from the sun?

 For protection against UVB rays, The American Academy of Dermatology recommends that you choose a sunscreen that states the following on the label:

-The use of sunscreen brings up the common question of blocking Vitamin D. [Harvard Health has found that while sunscreen prevents sunburn by blocking UVB light, few people apply enough sunscreen to block all light, and use it irregularly to make an impact on vitamin d absorption.] – While interesting tidbit, unsure if to include.
+You may have heard that using sunscreen blocks vitamin D. Harvard Health has found that while sunscreen prevents sunburn by blocking UVB light, few people apply enough sunscreen to block all light and use it too irregularly to make an impact on vitamin D absorption.

-The American Academy of Dermatology recommends that an adequate amount of vitamin D should be obtained from a healthy diet that includes foods naturally rich in vitamin D, foods/beverages fortified with vitamin D, and/or vitamin D supplements.
+If you’re worried about vitamin D, the American Academy of Dermatology recommends eating a healthy diet that includes foods naturally rich in vitamin D, foods/beverages fortified with vitamin D and/or vitamin D supplements.
 Vitamin D should not be obtained from unprotected exposure to ultraviolet (UV) radiation.
-So don’t be afraid to apply and re-apply sunscreen, as needed.
+So don’t be afraid to apply and reapply sunscreen, as needed.

 By Cindy Lopez